 Every Thursday or Friday, I would think to myself, "Which day should I work this Saturday or Sunday...will I make it if I don't work Saturday or Sunday?

-I'm already overloaded with work, and then another job comes along and I'm like, "I've got to go back to work.I can't do this anymore!!!!"And it could have exploded at any moment.
+I'm already so full of work, and then another job comes along and I'm like, "I've got to get this job done.I can't do this anymore!!!!"And it could have exploded at any moment.

-But then I thought, "Finally, I'm in trouble!"
-I thought, "Can't I get a medical certificate and take a leave of absence from work?"
-So I went to a psychosomatic clinic.
+But I thought, "This is finally getting me into trouble," and "Can't I get a medical certificate and take a leave of absence from work?"
+So I knocked on the door of Mencuri.

-I thought psychosomatic medicine was a dark atmosphere, but it wasn't.
+I thought the mental clinic would have a dark atmosphere, but it didn't.

-It was the first time in my life that I went to a psychosomatic clinic, so I had many imaginations before I went.
+It was the first time in my life that I had been to a menkriti, so I had many imaginations before I went.

 Like, "Is it kind of dim?"
 "Are there a lot of people who look downcast?" ...stuff like that.

 I went there with a negative imagination and a lot of stereotypes.